Power Take Off: All You Need to Know

 Pilotless Mechanical PTO

 The distinguishing characteristic of this type of PTO is the intentional removal of the pilot bearing.
-Benefits of this design feature come with an increased side load capacity, reduced inventory, increased uptime and engine life, and a quicker and easier installation.
-Industrial applications of the Pilotless Mechanical PTO include:
+The benefits of this design feature come with an increased side load capacity, reduced inventory, increased uptime and engine life, and a quicker, easier installation.
+This PTO can be used in inline or sideloaded setups and features the time-tested lever-actuated mechanical over-center clutch.

 • Chippers